| | |

 tires, and a stiffer suspension.
 The Premium Package for

+the T5 ($1995) adds leather and power moonroof.
 Volvo is a leader in safety and all S60 models get a raft

 of safety and security items: front, side and head airbags